nginx-architects/agility2022-apigw-nic/modules/module3/readme.md

 You will notice that the output now is a mix of `200` and `429` response status code.
 You successfully updated the rate-limit policy to return `429` reject code instead of the default generic `503` reject code.

 Please look into the [References](#references) section for more information on additional fields that can be used with rate limit custom policy.

-## References:
+## References

 - [Rate Limit Policy Doc](https://docs.nginx.com/nginx-ingress-controller/configuration/policy-resource/#ratelimit)
 - [Various Ways of applying policies](https://docs.nginx.com/nginx-ingress-controller/configuration/policy-resource/#applying-policies)